Asymptotics of Learning with Deep Structured (Random) Features: Concluding remarks

+\paragraph{Real data ---}We observe that the theoretical predictions of Theorem \ref{thm genRMT informal} also capture the learning curves of trained networks on some \textit{real} datasets, when retraining the readout only using ridge regression, provided the features covariances $\Omega,\Phi,\Psi$ are estimated from data.
+Fig.\,\ref{fig:real_MNIST} contrasts the theoretical characterization of Theorem \ref{thm genRMT informal} with numerical experiments on MNIST \cite{lecun1998gradient}, for a three-neural network optimized with Adam \cite{kingma2014adam}, revealing overall good agreement.
+All experimental details are reported in Appendix \ref{app:real_data}.
+Note that closely related observations have also been made in \cite{Loureiro2021CapturingTL}.

+\paragraph{Limitations ---} Our results provides an insight in the inductive bias of trained deep rainbow networks.
+However, as discussed in \cite{guth2023rainbow}, this only captures a subset of neural networks.
+Understanding the boundaries of applicability of the Gaussian rainbow framework (and hence of our theory) is an interesting problem.
+A recent line of work investigating the properties of two-layer neural networks after a single step of training \cite{Ba2022, dandi2023twolayer, moniri2024theory, cui2024asymptotics} provides a first clue.
+These works show that with an aggressive learning rate the hidden-layer weights can be approximated by a spiked random matrix model.
+Investigating under which conditions the asymptotic performance is equivalent to a structured Gaussian model is an interesting venue for future research.
+A similar problem was studied in the context of structured inputs in \cite{pesce23a, Gerace2024}.

 We thank Florentin Guth, Nathana\"el Cuvelle-Magar, St\'ephane Mallat, Lenka Zdeborov\'a for fruitful discussions during the course of this project.
 We thank the Institut d'\'Etudes Scientifiques de Carg\`ese for the hospitality, where discussions for this project were held throughout the 2023 \emph{``Statistical physics \& machine learning back together again''} program organised by Vittorio Erba, Damien Barbier, Florent Krzakala, BL and Lenka Zdeborov\'a.
 BL acknowledges support from the \textit{Choose France - CNRS AI Rising Talents} program.
 DD is supported by ETH AI Center doctoral fellowship and ETH Foundations of Data Science initiative.
 DS is supported by SNSF Ambizione Grant \texttt{PZ00P2\_209089}.
-HC acknowledges support from the ERC under the European Union’s Horizon 2020 Research and Innovation Program Grant Agreement 714608-SMiLe.
+HC acknowledges support from the Swiss National Science Foundation grant SMArtNet (grant number $212049$).